Proportional Representation in Rank Aggregation: The Proportional Sequential Borda Rule and uPJR

-We note that the total leftover budget in Example 2 is only $\frac{1}{4}$, which implies that \psb is rank-priceable in this example.
+We note that the total leftover budget in Example 2 is only $\frac{1}{4}$, which implies that \psb is rank-priceable for the given profile.
 We will next show that this holds in general, i.e., the Proportional Sequential Borda rule satisfies rank-priceability and therefore also uPJR.